mlzxzhou/keras-gnm/README.md

 ## Replicating experiments
-To replicate the simulation results of the paper, simply run:
+To replicate the simple setup of the real analysis in the paper, just run:
 ```sh
 $ python sim_cora_GCN.py
 ```